If you like helping people, enjoy working with your hands as well as your mind, and

 C. Basic Admission Requirements include:

-10 hours of job shadowing with a Registered Dental Hygienist
+- 10 hours of job shadowing with a Registered Dental Hygienist in Private Practice

-5 hours of observation in the OCC Dental Hygiene Clinic
+- 5 hours of observation at the OCC Dental Hygiene Clinic

-Completion of each Required Supportive Courses with a 2.0 “C” or better: BIO1570 or
+- Completion of each Required Supportive Courses with a 2.0 “C” or better: BIO- 1570

 when required supportive courses are completed.